aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-task-links-in-ruby/writing-updated-tasklink-data-to-mpp-in-ruby/_index.md

 ---
 title: Writing Updated TaskLink Data to MPP in Ruby
+description: "Learn how to write Microsoft Project (MPP/XML) task links using Aspose.Tasks Java for Ruby."
 type: docs
 weight: 40
 url: /java/writing-updated-tasklink-data-to-mpp-in-ruby/
 ---

 ## **Aspose.Tasks - Writing Updated TaskLink Data to MPP**
-To Write Updated TaskLink Data to MPP using **Aspose.Tasks Java for Ruby**, simply invoke **UpdateTaskLink** module.
+To write Updated TaskLink Data to MPP using **Aspose.Tasks Java for Ruby**, simply invoke **UpdateTaskLink** module.
 Here you can see example code.

 **Ruby Code**